williamkapke/cncjs-pendant-ps3/README.md

 ## Installation Instructions

-CNCjs currently runs best on node version 8, these instructions assume you have NPM and NVM installed.
-Get started by setting the version of node and installing some required packages for bluetooth and building packages.
+CNCjs currently runs best on node version 8, these instructions assume you have NPM and NVM installed along with [CNCjs on your Raspberry Pi](https://cnc.js.org/docs/rpi-setup-guide/).

+Get started installing the pendant by setting the version of node and installing some required packages for bluetooth and building packages locally.

 ### Install Node v8 and dualshock-controller and cncjs-pendant-ps3 node apps locally
 ```